silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 [^29]: Botha, M., & Frost, D. M. (2020).
 Extending the minority stress model to understand mental health problems experienced by the autistic population. *Society and Mental Health*, *10*(1), 20–34.
 [DOI: 10.1177/2156869318804297](https://doi.org/10.1177/2156869318804297)

+[^30]: Huang, Y., Arnold, S. R. C., Foley, K.-R., & Trollor, J. N. (2020).
+Diagnosis of autism in adulthood: A scoping review. *Autism*, *24*(6), 1311–1327.
+[DOI: 10.1177/1362361320903128](https://doi.org/10.1177/1362361320903128) - a review of what adult diagnosis involves and why it happens late.
+My own account of the same ground, at length, is in *[Unmasked at Midlife]({{ '/essays/unmasked-at-midlife.html' | relative_url }})*.

-[^30]: Cloitre, M., Shevlin, M., Brewin, C. R., Bisson, J. I., Roberts, N. P., Maercker, A., Karatzias, T., & Hyland, P. (2018).
+[^31]: Cloitre, M., Shevlin, M., Brewin, C. R., Bisson, J. I., Roberts, N. P., Maercker, A., Karatzias, T., & Hyland, P. (2018).
 The International Trauma Questionnaire: Development of a self-report measure of ICD-11 PTSD and complex PTSD. *Acta Psychiatrica Scandinavica*, *138*(6), 536–546.
 [DOI: 10.1111/acps.12956](https://doi.org/10.1111/acps.12956) - cited for the structure of the ICD-11 diagnosis, the three additional features of which are termed disturbances in self-organisation.
 Complex PTSD is an ICD-11 condition with no DSM-5 equivalent, which is one reason it is easy to go a lifetime without hearing the term.

-[^31]: Sarr, R., Spain, D., Quinton, A. M. G., Happé, F., Brewin, C. R., Radcliffe, J., Jowett, S., Miles, S., González, R. A., Albert, I., Scholwin, A., Stirling, M., Markham, S., Strange, S., & Rumball, F. (2025).
+[^32]: Sarr, R., Spain, D., Quinton, A. M. G., Happé, F., Brewin, C. R., Radcliffe, J., Jowett, S., Miles, S., González, R. A., Albert, I., Scholwin, A., Stirling, M., Markham, S., Strange, S., & Rumball, F. (2025).
 Differential diagnosis of autism, attachment disorders, complex post-traumatic stress disorder and emotionally unstable personality disorder: A Delphi study. *British Journal of Psychology*, *116*(1), 1–33.
 [DOI: 10.1111/bjop.12731](https://doi.org/10.1111/bjop.12731)

-[^32]: Rumball, F., Happé, F., & Grey, N. (2020).
+[^33]: Rumball, F., Happé, F., & Grey, N. (2020).
 Experience of trauma and PTSD symptoms in autistic adults: Risk of PTSD development following DSM-5 and non-DSM-5 traumatic life events. *Autism Research*, *13*(12), 2122–2132.
 [DOI: 10.1002/aur.2306](https://doi.org/10.1002/aur.2306)

-[^33]: Kapp, S. K., Steward, R., Crane, L., Elliott, D., Elphick, C., Pellicano, E., & Russell, G. (2019).
+[^34]: Kapp, S. K., Steward, R., Crane, L., Elliott, D., Elphick, C., Pellicano, E., & Russell, G. (2019).
 "People should be allowed to do what they like": Autistic adults' views and experiences of stimming. *Autism*, *23*(7), 1782–1792.
 [DOI: 10.1177/1362361319829628](https://doi.org/10.1177/1362361319829628) - 31 autistic adults, aged 21–56, across interviews and focus groups.
 Participants distinguished non-injurious stimming, which they defended, from self-injurious behaviour, about which they held more complex views.

-[^34]: Wilkenfeld, D. A., & McCarthy, A. M. (2020).
+[^35]: Wilkenfeld, D. A., & McCarthy, A. M. (2020).
 Ethical concerns with applied behavior analysis for autism spectrum "disorder". *Kennedy Institute of Ethics Journal*, *30*(1), 31–69.
-[DOI: 10.1353/ken.2020.0000](https://doi.org/10.1353/ken.2020.0000)

-[^35]: Anderson, L. K. (2023).
-Autistic experiences of applied behavior analysis. *Autism*, *27*(3), 737–750.
-[DOI: 10.1177/13623613221118216](https://doi.org/10.1177/13623613221118216) - a phenomenological study of seven autistic adults who received ABA as children.
-Seven participants cannot establish prevalence and I have not used it for that.

-[^36]: Leaf, J. B., Cihon, J. H., Leaf, R., McEachin, J., Liu, N., Russell, N., Unumb, L., Shapiro, S., & Khosrowshahi, D. (2022).
+[DOI: 10.1353/ken.2020.0000](https://doi.org/10.1353/ken.2020.0000) - the field is applied behaviour analysis.
+I am naming it in one line rather than trying it here, and it would be unfair to leave the charge unanswered in the same breath: practitioners have replied at length, arguing that much of what is criticised reflects historical rather than current practice.
+See Leaf, J. B., Cihon, J. H., Leaf, R., McEachin, J., Liu, N., Russell, N., Unumb, L., Shapiro, S., & Khosrowshahi, D. (2022).
 Concerns about ABA-based intervention: An evaluation and recommendations. *Journal of Autism and Developmental Disorders*, *52*(6), 2838–2853.
 [DOI: 10.1007/s10803-021-05137-y](https://doi.org/10.1007/s10803-021-05137-y)

-[^37]: Murray, D., Lesser, M., & Lawson, W. (2005).
+[^36]: Murray, D., Lesser, M., & Lawson, W. (2005).
 Attention, monotropism and the diagnostic criteria for autism. *Autism*, *9*(2), 139–156.
 [DOI: 10.1177/1362361305051398](https://doi.org/10.1177/1362361305051398)

-[^38]: Grove, R., Hoekstra, R. A., Wierda, M., & Begeer, S. (2018).
+[^37]: Grove, R., Hoekstra, R. A., Wierda, M., & Begeer, S. (2018).
 Special interests and subjective wellbeing in autistic adults. *Autism Research*, *11*(5), 766–775.
 [DOI: 10.1002/aur.1931](https://doi.org/10.1002/aur.1931) - the association held for motivation to engage; very high intensity of engagement was associated in the other direction, which the authors discuss.

-[^39]: Heasman, B., Williams, G., Charura, D., Hamilton, L. G., Milton, D., & Murray, F. (2024).
+[^38]: Heasman, B., Williams, G., Charura, D., Hamilton, L. G., Milton, D., & Murray, F. (2024).
 Towards autistic flow theory: A non-pathologising conceptual approach. *Journal for the Theory of Social Behaviour*, *54*(4), 469–497.
 [DOI: 10.1111/jtsb.12427](https://doi.org/10.1111/jtsb.12427) - a conceptual paper rather than an empirical one, and I have cited it as such.
 Two of its authors are the originators of the monotropism account cited above.

-[^40]: Csikszentmihalyi, M. (1990). *Flow: The psychology of optimal experience*.
+[^39]: Csikszentmihalyi, M. (1990). *Flow: The psychology of optimal experience*.
 Harper & Row.
 [ISBN: 978-0060920432](https://openlibrary.org/isbn/9780060920432) - the loss of reflective self-consciousness is one of the defining features of the flow construct set out here.
 The construct is general and not about autism.

-[^41]: Cacioppo, J. T., & Berntson, G. G. (1994).
+[^40]: Cacioppo, J. T., & Berntson, G. G. (1994).
 Relationship between attitudes and evaluative space: A critical review, with emphasis on the separability of positive and negative substrates. *Psychological Bulletin*, *115*(3), 401–423.
 [DOI: 10.1037/0033-2909.115.3.401](https://doi.org/10.1037/0033-2909.115.3.401) - a general account of affective separability, not an autism-specific finding.
 I have used it to support the claim that positive and negative affect are not a single dimension; the description of how that plays out for me is my own.

-[^42]: Blake, L. (2017).
+[^41]: Blake, L. (2017).
 Parents and children who are estranged in adulthood: A review and discussion of the literature. *Journal of Family Theory & Review*, *9*(4), 521–536.
 [DOI: 10.1111/jftr.12216](https://doi.org/10.1111/jftr.12216) - a review of estrangement in general, with no reference to autism.
 I have used it only for the shape of estrangement, not for any autism-specific claim.

-[^43]: Heasman, B., & Gillespie, A. (2018).
+[^42]: Heasman, B., & Gillespie, A. (2018).
 Perspective-taking is two-sided: Misunderstandings between people with Asperger's syndrome and their family members. *Autism*, *22*(6), 740–750.
 [DOI: 10.1177/1362361317708287](https://doi.org/10.1177/1362361317708287)